-The Ring of Fire is a long chain of volcanoes and other tectonically active structures that surround the Pacific Ocean.
+The volcano that erupted today (December 9, 2019) on White Island – which sits about 30 miles (50 km) offshore from mainland New Zealand – is one of a long chain of volcanos in what’s called the Ring of Fire.
+These volcanoes and other tectonically active structures surround the Pacific Ocean.
 The chain runs up along the western coast of South and North America, crosses over the Aleutian Islands in Alaska, runs down the eastern coast of Asia past New Zealand and into the northern coast of Antarctica.
 The Ring of Fire is one of the most geologically active areas on Earth, and is a site for frequent earthquakes and powerful volcanic eruptions.

-There are more than 450 active and dormant volcanoes located within the Ring of Fire.
+The New Zealand volcano is one of more than 450 active and dormant volcanoes located within the Ring of Fire.
 Many of these volcanoes were created through the tectonic process of subduction whereby dense ocean plates collide with and slide under lighter continental plates.

-Deep ocean trenches are a common feature of the Ring of Fire.
+Deep ocean trenches are another common feature of the Ring of Fire.
 These trenches form along subduction zones where slabs of the ocean floor slide into the Earth.
 The deepest part of the ocean on Earth, the Mariana Trench, is located along the Ring of Fire in the western portion of the Pacific Ocean Basin.

 Despite the high levels of volcanic and seismic activity, millions of people live among the breathtaking landscapes of the Ring of Fire.
 Scientists are currently working with government officials to help nations in the region improve their response to natural disasters and build their resiliency.